Skip to content

 • On very large machines, raise file descriptor limits: ulimit -n 10240.

-• Expect diminishing returns: the slowest individual packages dominate near the end.
+• Expect diminishing returns: the slowest individual packages dominate near the end (during both dependency installs and checks).

 • Disk matters: R CMD check can write a lot, so avoid tiny or slow storage.